maggicl/WhyBack/README.md

 ## Docker image

 The simplest way of using ByteBack is through its Docker image.

-CAF: ADD INSTRUCTIONS HERE
+The image is available on DockerHub (<`paganma/byteback:ifm23`>), and can be built using the provided [Dockerfile](./Dockerfile).

 ## Manual setup